Microscopic theory for electron-phonon coupling in twisted bilayer graphene: Quantification of moir e potential modification

 where $D_\mathrm{KL}(P || Q) = \sum_{\vec{b}} \log \left( \frac{P(\vec{b})}{Q(\vec{b})} \right)$ is the KL divergence that measures the difference between two distributions $P$ and $Q$, which are the distribution of the stacking order with and without phonons respectively.
 In addition, $\Delta h_\nu$ is defined as follows:

 The value of $M_{\tq\nu}$ is between 0 and 1.
 If $M_{\tq\nu}=0$, there is no change in the moir\'e potential, and if $M_{\tq\nu}=1$, there is maximum change to the moir\'e potential.

 To confirm that $M_{\tq\nu}$ predicts which phonon has strong EPC, we compare the averaged EPC matrix element at $\G$ (Eq.~\eqref{eqn:g}) over electronic momenta, $\tk$, and electronic bands with $M_{\G\n}$ with $\theta=1.1^\circ$ in Fig.~\ref{fig:metric}(a).
-The metric $M$ effectively tracks the magnitude of $g$, and the magnitude of the EPC matrix element is consistently zero when $M = 0.$ Having established $M$ as a reliable indicator for the magnitude of the EPC matrix element, we proceed to plot $M_{\tq\n}$ for various $\tq$ and $\nu$ as shown in Fig.~\ref{fig:metric}(b).
-The metric $M$ peaks near 10 meV where phonons exhibit flat bands (Fig. 1(f)-(j) in the main text).
-This observation confirms that these flat bands also significantly change the moir\'e potential and can lead to a large EPC.
-Note that the dependence of $g$ on $M$ is not monotonic.
-For example, in Fig.~\ref{fig:metric}(a), some bands between $\nu=20$ and $\nu=50$ have large $g$ despite $M$ being small (but non-zero).
-This is partially due to the $1/\sqrt{\omega_{\tq\n}}$ factor in Eq.~\eqref{eqn:g}.
+The metric $M$ has a strong correspondence with $g$, and the magnitude of the EPC matrix element is consistently zero when $M = 0.$

+Having established $M$ as a reliable indicator of the EPC matrix element magnitude, we now plot \(M_{\tq\nu}\) for various \(\tq\) and $\nu$, as shown in Fig.\ref{fig:metric}(b).
+The metric M peaks near 10~meV, where phonons form flat bands.
+This indicates that the 10~meV phonons strongly modify the moiré potential, which coincides with the large phonon density of states (DOS) in this energy range.
+These observations confirm that flat phonon bands can substantially alter the moiré potential and give rise to strong EPC.